 The University shall take measures to protect Confidential Information Assets that are created, maintained, processed, or transmitted using IT Resources and Information Systems.
 These measures shall be implemented commensurate with the assessed level of risk and reviewed at regular intervals.
-IT Professionals are primarily responsible for establishing, documenting, implementing, and managing data handling and management procedures for the IT Resources and Information Systems they support.
+IT Professionals and IT Personnel are primarily responsible for establishing, documenting, implementing, and managing data handling and management procedures for the IT Resources and Information Systems they support.

 - Data Classification – All Information Assets shall be classified in accordance with the Data Classification and Encryption Rule.

 - Data Handling – All Information Assets shall have appropriate handling Procedures in accordance with the data classification.

 - Encryption – All Information Assets shall have encryption requirements in accordance with data classification.

 - For more specific implementation requirements, please see the Data Classification and Encryption Rule.

 - Access Management

 Only authorized Users shall have physical, electronic or other access to IT Resources, Information Systems, Information Assets, and Electronic Resources.
 Access shall be limited to Users with a business need to know, and limited only to the requirements of their job function.
 It is the shared responsibility of IT Professionals, IT Personnel, and Users to prevent unauthorized access to IT Resources, Information Systems, Information Assets, and Electronic Resources at the University.
 Access controls shall include effective procedures for granting authorization, tools and practices to authenticate authorized Users, and prevention and detection of unauthorized use.

 - Account Authorization – University Accounts shall be issued after the request is authorized appropriately and documented adequately.

 - Account Authentication – University Accounts shall be authenticated at a minimum via unique login ids and complex passwords.